into your inbox

 G.O.A.T., Grand Slam, Ivanisevic, vaccination: 17 questions about Novak Djokovic – updated ahead of US Open 2022

 Novak Djokovic is one of the greatest tennis players in history and arguably the greatest Serbian sportsman of all-time.
-Here are the answers to some common questions you may ask about him
+Here are the answers to some common questions you may have about him

-Will Novak Djokovic play the 2022 Australian Open?
+What happened to Djokovic at the 2022 Australian Open?